danlee0528/Real-time-3D-Tic-Tac-Toe/README.md

 A real-time websockets application integrated with MongoDB (mongoose) and Node.Js

 # Instruction
+In "server.js", please enter your mongoDB url and password.

  1. A new user must create a new id on the registration page
  2. Log into your new account
  3. Only 2 players can play one game at a time